Penghu Police Museum

 Penghu Police Museum Introduction

-In order to systematically preserve the old police artifacts that have been scattered and lost due to the passage of time, and to inherit the culture of the police, the "Penghu Police Cultural Museum" was specially established under the instruction of former Director General Chien Cheng-teh.
-This museum integrates internal and external resources to preserve precious historical materials, photographs, old police equipment, uniforms, and academic publications, establishing a database of the bureau's historical development and significant events.
-It aims to highlight local characteristics, allowing the public to understand the connotation of police culture, enhance identification with the police, and play an active role in external marketing.
-To emphasize the characteristics of police artifacts, a suitable location was sought.
-With the efforts of the Director and the full cooperation of the County Tourism Bureau, the site chosen for the Police Cultural Museum is the Former Makung Marine Police Station, which is elegantly designed and has historical significance related to the police during the Japanese colonial period.
-This location integrates into the community and connects with nearby historical resources such as the former post office from the colonial period, the Military Police Headquarters, Mazu Temple (a Level 1 historical site), the North Gate of Makung Old City, and Guanyin Pavilion, forming a tourism route in the area.
-This not only aligns with the development axis of tourism in the county but also allows future generations to understand the history of the police and the development trajectory of Penghu.
-The museum plans and organizes collections of early police documents and various police artifacts completely, displaying items used by the police in the past, as well as dispatching tourist police for service to enhance the effectiveness of tourism and police services.
-Currently, the collection includes photographs from the 1940s to the 1980s, old police uniforms, various police accessories, hand-cranked police telephones, old switchboards, hand-cranked air raid sirens, typewriters, manual printing machines, handheld radiation detectors, leg irons, handcuffs, household registration records, and more, all of which demonstrate the progress and continuity of police history.
+In order to systematically preserve the old police artifacts scattered across various places due to their age and to pass on the police culture, the "Penghu Police Museum" was established under the directive of former Commissioner Chen Cheng-te.
+This museum integrates internal and external resources to preserve precious historical materials, photographs, old police equipment, uniforms, and academic works, while also establishing a database of the bureau's historical evolution and significant events.
+It aims to showcase local characteristics, allowing the public to understand the essence of police culture, enhance their sense of identification with the police, and actively promote external marketing.
+To highlight the unique characteristics of police artifacts, a suitable location was sought.
+With the director's diligent efforts and the full cooperation of the county's tourism bureau, the historical site of the Water Police Headquarters from the Japanese colonial period, located next to Magong Commercial Port, was chosen as the site for the police museum.
+This location has an elegant design and significant historical value, integrating with the community and neighboring historical sites such as the post office from the Japanese colonial period, the gendarmerie, Tianhou Temple (a first-class historic site), the Shuncheng Gate of Magong Old City, and Guanyin Pavilion, forming a continuous tourist route.
+This not only aligns with the county's tourism development goals but also allows future generations to understand the history of the police and the development trajectory of Penghu.
+The museum plans to gather and organize various police artifacts, including early police documents and historical remains.
+Items such as photographs from the 1940s to 1980s, old police uniforms, various police accessories, hand-cranked police telephones, old switchboards, hand-cranked air raid sirens, typewriters, manual printing machines, handheld radiation detectors, leg irons, handcuffs, and household registration information have been collected, all proving the progress and inheritance of police history.

 Recommended Hotel Bookings